gante/mmWave-localization-learning/README.md

 on realistic outdoor scenarios, containing mostly non-line-of-sight positions, making it a very competitive and promising alternative for outdoor positioning.

+![Average error per covered position.
+Given that the transmitter is at the center of the image (red triangle), it is possible to confirm that being in a NLOS position is not a constraint for the proposed system.](images/error_vs_position.PNG)

 For more information, refer to papers section of this README file.
 If you find any error, please contact me (joao.gante@tecnico.ulisboa.pt).

 *Hopefully, the paper for this will be available soon :)